verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

    This step causes the validation and then registration of the binding.
    The binding registration triggers the activation of a number of Verrazzano operators.
-   These operators create Kubernetes objects (e.g. deployments, replacsets, pods, services, ingresses) that collectively provide and support the application.
+   These operators create Kubernetes objects (e.g. deployments, replicasets, pods, services, ingresses) that collectively provide and support the application.

 ### Verify the deployment